-I noticed at least one reviewer on Amazon didn’t understand why the VWMB5080101 (formerly VWM510) electrical plug doesn’t have a grounding prong.
-It’s actually explained in the user manual.
-The machine itself is grounded using something called a double-wall design.
+I noticed at least one reviewer on Amazon didn’t understand why the VWM510 electrical plug doesn’t have a grounding prong.
+The user manual does explain it.
+The machine has a double-wall design that provides grounding.
 I don’t pretend to explain it here, but the lack of a grounding prong is on purpose and not an oversight.

 The Easy-as-Playskool Wheel Kit

 The wheel kit is delightfully simple.
-It consists of a frame to push onto the bottom of the vacuum bucket; 4 wheels that insert without extra hardware, and 4 screws to give the bracket some extra hold.
+It consists of a frame to push onto the bottom of the vacuum bucket; four wheels that insert without extra hardware, and four screws to give the bracket some extra hold.
 Add the casters to the bottom of the frame.
 Seat the vacuum cleaner bucket into the top of the frame.
 Secure with the four included screws.

 The No-Tornado Remote Power Switch

-I misunderstood the power switch toggle designs at first.
+I misunderstood the button designs at first.
 I thought the straight bar was for dry vacuuming, and the tornado was for wet vacuuming.
 Actually, you can use either direction for vacuuming, regardless of whether you’re vacuuming wet or dry.
 The “tornado” is actually radio waves.
 Use this power button toggle to use the remote switch on the hand-held accessory.

 The Dry Vac Filter Cartridge